atomaszewicz/Bond/RStudio/Analysis.md

 #We quicly re-order this so it shows up correctly later
 diff$New.Bond<-factor(diff$New.Bond,levels=c("Sean Connery","George Lazen","Roger Moore","Timothy Dalton","Pierce Brosnan","Daniel Craig"))
 ```
-Now we can analyze these numbers how are diferent ratings change between entries in the franchise.
+Now we can analyze these numbers how are different ratings change between entries in the franchise.
 ```R
 max(diff$RT.Crit)
 [1] 37